cezarypiatek/cezarypiatek.github.io/src/content/post/tips-and-tricks-for-managing-elk-configuration/index.md

     type: web
 ```

 Currently, I have 10 internal environments for different purposes (manual testing, automated UI testing, load testing, presentations for different customers etc.).
 Each environment consists of two web applications and each of them produces 2 log files (diagnostic and performance data).
-That gives me `10 * 2 * 2 = 40` log files and for every single one of them, I have to configure a separated prospector.
+That gives me `10 * 2 * 2 = 40` log files and for every single one of them, I have to configure a separate prospector.
 I can't use a single prospector with a wildcard in the `path` attribute because there is a need to add additional metadata, such as environment name, app name and log type (attributes defined in the `fields` node).
 However, some of the attributes are the same for every prospector which causes a massive configuration duplication and makes it harder to modify those common values.
 I was even thinking about preparing some kind of template for prospector configuration with custom `PowerShell` script that could facilitate creating a config for the entire environment.
-Instead of rushing to develop in-house solution though, I started from browsing `YAML` specification and I found [Merge Key Language-Independent Type](http://yaml.org/type/merge.html) which seems to be a solution to my problem.
-The ``!!merge`` feature allows to define and reuse keys of the map.
-In the following example, I've defined a common configuration for prospectors with achor `&PROSPECTOR_COMMON_OPTIONS` and referenced it in any prospector configuration with `<< : *` notation.
+Instead of rushing to develop an in-house solution though, I started from browsing `YAML` specification and I found [Merge Key Language-Independent Type](http://yaml.org/type/merge.html) which seemed to be a solution to my problem.
+The ``!!merge`` feature together with `Anchors and Aliases` allows to define and reuse keys of the map - simply speaking it's a kind of variables in YAML files.
+In the following example, I've defined a common configuration with anchor `&PROSPECTOR_COMMON_OPTIONS` and merge it into any prospector configuration with `<< :` operator.

 ```yaml
 PROSPECTOR_COMMON_OPTIONS : &PROSPECTOR_COMMON_OPTIONS